 One common way that people try to avoid the probate process is by holding assets jointly with other people, such as a spouse or adult child.
 If the documents creating the joint ownership are executed properly, the asset will pass directly to the surviving joint owner when one of the owners dies.

 This is good news for most people, but unfortunately it usually doesn't eliminate the need for probate.
 What joint ownership of a bank account may do is help reduce the size of the probate estate so that it qualifies for the small estate process.

 Often, however, individuals with bank accounts large enough to potentially affect whether their estate is considered "small" have enough other assets for their estates to require probate.
 A better way to avoid probate altogether is with the use of a living trust and/or other estate planning tools.

-Regardless of whether having a joint bank account lets you avoid probate altogether, yo… Read More
+Regardless of whether having a joint bank account lets you avoid probate altogether, you do… Read More

 For many people, avoiding the probate process and having their assets pass outside of probate after their death is a priority.
 Ordinarily, having a life insurance policy does not interfere with that goal.
 In most cases, the proceeds of a life insurance policy pass directly to the named beneficiary without any probate involvement.

 However, there are circumstances in which life insurance benefits must go through probate, which can delay payment to loved ones and even reduce the amount of funds available through the policy.
 Fortunately, there are relatively simple ways to avoid these situations, and ensure that funds are available for you loved ones when they need them.

 What happens if you have someone named as the beneficiary of your life insurance policy, and your beneficiary dies?
 The answer depends on when the beneficiary dies.
 If they die before you, the policy benefits will go to any co-primary benef… Read More